 It is your responsibility to ensure you have ambulance cover, personal accident insurance and travel insurance is recommended.

-We provide routes using publicly available roads and trails using maps from Hema and Garmin, it's each riders responsibility to abide by any closures or restrictions.
+We provide routes using publicly available roads and trails using maps from various sources and we prerun every ride, usually multiple times.
+It's each riders responsibility to abide by any unforeseen closures or restrictions.

-We do not run organised competitive timed events or tours.
-Our supported and semi supported rides, we provide team member(s) to assist with navigation and devices.
+We organise non-competitive events and tours, supported and semi supported rides, we provide team member(s) to assist with navigation and devices.

 We also, on occasion provide luggage transport.